tokenbetter/TokenBetter/README_EN.md

 <!-- /TOC -->
 # Introduction
 Welcome to use [TokenBetter][]developer documentation.
-This document provides an introduction of 1strade crypto-crypto trading service API usage methods such as market inquiry, trading, and account management .
+This document provides an introduction of TokenBetter crypto-crypto trading service API usage methods such as market inquiry, trading, and account management .
 The market API is a public interface that provides market data of the crypto trading market; the trading and account API require identity authentication for functions such as order placing, order cancellation and account information query .
 # Start to use
 REST，the abbreviation of Representational State Transfer，is a kind of popular  internet transfer architecture featured with clear and standard structure ,scalablity and easy operation .The advantages are as follows: